-The New Tyne Tunnel was a privately-financed scheme to design and build a 360m-long immersed tube tunnel under the River Tyne in Newcastle between East Howdon on the north bank and Jarrow on the south bank.
-The project, delivered on a 30-year public, private partnership (PPP), includes a new 1.5km long tunnel comprised of the immersed tube tunnel with cut-and-cover tunnel approaches (total length 1,125m) and a major refurbishment of the 1967-built Tyne Tunnel.
-The tunnel opened in February 2011, with the refurbished tunnel re-opening to traffic in November 2011.
+The New Tyne Crossing was a privately financed scheme to design and build a 360m long immersed tube tunnel under the River Tyne in Newcastle between East Howdon on the north bank and Jarrow on the south bank.
+The project, delivered on a 30-year public/private partnership (PPP), includes a new 1.5km long tunnel comprised of the immersed tube tunnel with cut-and-cover tunnel approaches (total length 1,125m) and a major refurbishment of the 1967-built Tyne Tunnel.
+The new tunnel opened in February 2011, with the refurbished tunnel re-opening to traffic in November 2011.

-The tunnel provides two traffic lanes in each direction and a three-fold increase in capacity rating.
-The total length of the New Tyne Crossing project, including the approach roads, is approximately 2.6km long, with a main carriageway typically 7.3m wide.
+The tunnel provided two traffic lanes in each direction and a three-fold increase in traffic capacity rating.
+The total length of the New Tyne Crossing project, including the approach roads, is approximately 2.6km, with a main carriageway typically 7.3m wide.

-Rendel was the lead design consultant (supported by sub-consultants) for the design of the civil and M&E works for the new tunnel and the refurbishment of the existing tunnel and approach roads, associated structures and buildings.
+Rendel was the lead design consultant (supported by sub-consultants) for the detailed design of the civil works and coordination of the M&E works for the new tunnel and the refurbishment of the existing tunnel and approach roads, associated structures and buildings.
 The project included several kilometres of cut-and-cover approaches using D-walls and secant piles.
 The D-wall elements are some of the deepest ever carried out in the UK.

-Rendel was also the lead design consultant for the preparation of the DBFO (Design, Build, Finance, Operate) tender design to Bouygues-led consortium.
-In addition, Rendel was appointed on the design and construction of a second vehicle tunnel under the River Tyne.
+Rendel was also the lead design consultant for the preparation of the DBFO (Design, Build, Finance, Operate) tender design to the successful Bouygues-led consortium.

 Rendel’s responsibilities included:

-- Design coordination of the new tunnel, highway works and bridge works
+- Tender and detailed design of the new tunnel, highway works and bridge works

 - Construction supervision and certification